guestl/walker/readme.md

 5. `python walker.py -dlf dirlist.txt -o out.txt`
 >*Script will use default settings.
 Except output file name, it will be taken from -o param and except directory list.
 The list will be loaded from -dlf param*

+5. `python walker.py -cdir "conf"`
+>*Script will load conf files from the "conf" directory, what is located as sub-directory for walker.py.
+If something is absent in conf file the script will use default settings.
+Every other params from command-line will be ignored*

 ## Conf file structure